ucdavis/cru-computing/collections/_helpdesk/how-to-get-remote-support.markdown

   </li>
   <li>If the Help Desk requests elevation of privileges, click <b>Allow</b> on the Access Request dialog
     <ul style="PADDING-LEFT: 20px">
-      <li>NOTE: This allows the Help Desk enter administrator credentials on your machine to assist with resolving your issue.</li>
+      <li>NOTE: This allows the Help Desk to enter administrator credentials on your machine to assist with resolving your issue.</li>
       <li>To end a Remote Support session, click the <b>Stop Sharing</b> button in the upper-right corner of the Remote Support Customer Client application.</li>
     </ul>
   </li>